How to Best Preserve Key Evidence after an Accident

 Auto Accident, Especially Those Involving Tractor Trailers

 Any auto accident can involve serious injury or death.
-Accidents involving trucks or motorcycles can cause very serious and permanent injuries.
+Truck accidents and motorcycle accidents can also cause very serious and permanent injuries.
 This is why it is important to obtain key evidence and preserve it.
 In some accidents involving serious injury or death, the investigating officer does not talk to you, people in your vehicle, or witnesses that can corroborate your account of the incident until long after the accident, whether it is because your injury is so severe that you can’t give your statement at that time or the officer is too busy investigating and clearing the scene.
 Sometimes you can’t get the names of witnesses or photographs.
 Regardless, it is imperative that you do the following as soon as you are able:

 - 1) Stop at the scene of the accident and call law enforcement immediately.